 Tragically, car accidents in Oregon have gone up almost 13% in the last year.
-At E.B.
-Miller law, we’ve seen and handled a sizable share of car accident lawsuits.
+At Miller & Hopp law, we’ve seen and handled a sizable share of car accident lawsuits.
 Our clients come to us stressed and buried under a mountain of paperwork, outstanding medical bills, and the distress of not knowing when they can return to work.

 While we can’t make your pain go away, we can bring the negligent parties to justice and get you the compensation you deserve.
 Contact us today for your free injury consultation.
 If you’ve been injured in a car accident in Oregon, here’s what you need to know about car accident law.

 1. Statute of Limitations

 Car accident laws are governed under state statutes.
 Each state will have different statues for how to proceed with car accident lawsuits.
 Probably the most important thing you need to know about Oregon car accident law is the statute of limitations.
 The statute of limitations is the time you have to file a claim or lawsuit against a negligent party.
 After the statute of limitations is up, you cannot legally file a complaint and collect damages.
 In Oregon, the statute of limitations for car accidents is two years from the date of the crash.